SERVING SIZE: 1 tsp

 View Other Ingredients for Autumn-WinterSesame Oil is recommended for Autumn-Winter.
-Check out these other Autumn-Winter ingredients here.
+Check out these other Autumn-Winter foods here.

 Comments & Impressions of 'Sesame Oil'Do you like 'sesame oil'?
 Why or why not?
 What makes it unique?
 Is there something you'd like to know about 'sesame oil'?

 (5.00 out of 5 stars) 4 reviews, 166 likes